All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 Prior to actually attending MEPS you will complete a pre-screening process with your recruiter.

-This process includes a Medical Pre-screen of Medical History Report.
+This process includes a Medical Pre-screen of your Medical History Report.

 They are looking for any immediate disqualifying factors and basic medical information that might require additional screening later.

-Your recruiter will ask you roughly 75 questions regarding previous medical conditions and injuries.
+Your recruiter will ask questions regarding any previous medical conditions and injuries.

 ASVAB Test

-This test is sometimes taken in High Schools or prior to attending MEPS.
+Often, this test is taken in high school or prior to attending MEPS.

-If the individual has not taken the ASVAB prior to attending MEPS they will complete the test before completing the medical screening portion.
+If you haven’t taken the ASVAB prior to attending MEPS, you’ll need to complete the test before completing the medical screening portion.

-The ASVAB should be taken seriously because it will determine not only your ability to get into the Armed Forces but which MOS, AFSC or Rating that you qualify for.
+You should take the ASVAB seriously because it will determine not only your ability to get into the Armed Forces but which MOS, AFSC, or Rating that you qualify for.

 Each branch has a minimum score on the Armed Forces Qualification Test (AFQT).

-This component of the ASVAB test measures your overall performance.
+This component of the ASVAB test measures your overall performance and determines if you qualify for service.

 The other portions of the test will determine your aptitude for certain areas such as Electronics or General Science.